TheDekuTree/SpillCSS/README.md

 The flattest CSS framework around!
 [Demo Site](https://spillcss.dekutree.org)

 **NOTE:** SpillCSS is totally a work in progress and I'm constantly going to be adding/changing things on this github repo, be aware that things might be broken and that I'm not even thinking about IE support.
-After all this isn't 2006!